Sandhya Mukherjee

-Geetashree Sandhya Mukherjee (also spelled Mukhopadhyay; 4 October 1931 – 15 February 2022) was an Indian playback singer and musician, specialising in Bengali music.
+Geetashree Sandhya Mukherjee (Note: Also spelled Mukhopadhyay; /bn/.) (/bn/; 4 October 1931 – 15 February 2022) was an Indian playback singer and musician, specialising in Bengali music.
 She received Banga Bibhushan, the highest civilian honour of the Indian state of West Bengal in 2011.
 She also won the National Film Award for Best Female Playback Singer for her songs in the films Jay Jayanti and Nishi Padma in the year 1970.

 Early and personal life

 Mukherjee was born in Dhakuria, Calcutta, on 4 October 1931 to Narendranath Mukherjee, a railway official, and Hemprova Devi.
 She was the youngest of six children.
 Her grandfather was a police officer, and the family had lived in Dhakuria since 1911.
 She was married to noted lyrist Shyamal Gupta, until his death in 2010.
 She has a daughter named Soumi Sengupta.